Are you expecting two? Check out this comprehensive list of must haves for twins! Includes everything you’ll need to care for two babies.

 - 10 footed zip pajamas

 - (Get all these in newborn size)

 - Diaper bag: You don’t need two diaper bags for your twins.
 Instead, get one that’s roomy and functional (I got one that’s more like a backpack).
 You may want a diaper bag with compartments to separate diapers and wipes from food and pacifiers.
 Extra points if your diaper bag has insulation for bottles.

 - Nose sucker: NoseFrida is awesome, or you can use the free ones the hospital gives away to start.
 This ensures that your twins can breathe easier if they get the sniffles.

 This is a lot to take in, so don’t feel overwhelmed with all your options.
 At the end of the day, your twins will be fine whether they have one kind of stroller instead of the other.

-Not sure if you should get something or not?
-Buy as you go.
-Decide down the line whether you truly need an item or not.
+“Decide down the line whether you truly need an item or not.
 Some twin moms can get by with one swing while others swear by two.
-And while others needed gas drops from the start, you might find you don’t need them at all, or at least until much later.
+And while others needed gas drops from the start, you might find you don’t need them at all, or at least until much later.”

 Don’t feel pressured to buy everything just now.
-Save your baby shower gift cards for after the twins’ arrival when, in the trenches of it all, you can better decide what you truly need.
+Save your baby shower gift cards for after the twins’ arrival when, in the trenches of it all, you can better decide what you need.

 Get more tips: